Fear Fun: Background and recording

 The "monkey" he's speaking about is specified in an interview for No Depression as a wrong idea of oneself: "When I was in high school I wanted to be an obscure singer-songwriter.
 I really wanted to be one of those guys that nobody knew about, and in some weird way, I fulfilled that.
 It all makes perfect sense to me.
 I wanted to be like Townes Van Zandt, Nick Drake, or Gram Parsons.
 Somebody who was respected but unknown.
 That was the most romantic thing to me.
 Guys like Richard Buckner.
 And as I was doing those records, I felt like I was part of the club, and I got to meet some of those guys.
 It was like I got invited into the inner sanctum.
 I was really into it for a long time, but I just ran out of things to do in it. [...]
 At some point, I realized that in order to go where I needed to go, and where I wanted to creatively, I had to kill that mythology and I had to kill that idea.
 I said to myself "You are not "that", you are a man."
 You have to not want to be anyone else, or want to be "anything" else.
 You have to just be what you are.
 I realized that I am a smart-ass, and that I have always been a kind of smart-ass.
 So when I realized that, I realized that I had an obligation to start including my sense of humor and my actual, true, conversational voice in my music in order for it to be exclusive to me, and not to be just my best stab at trying to be a preexisting idea."

 Not fulfilling preexisting ideas Tillman used some sort of arbitrariness finding his new moniker 'Father John Misty'.
 For TheVine he explained himself as following: "I had to give it a name, so I kind of wanted to confuse people with this ridiculous red herring [and] admittedly patently ridiculous name that’s also phonetically beautifully and looks good in print.
 Sort of a name I’ve decided to give to this weird, subconscious, dream fragmentation I have of this homosexual, shamanic drifter who bounces around [and] stirs up weird shit in my dreams.
 Like making out with my brother.
 So I guess the aggregate of all those things just felt right.
 But really and truly, the whole thing is just kind of about the fact that it really doesn’t matter what the fuck you call yourself, as long as the goods are in the explicit honesty."

+Critical reception

+Leonie Cooper of NME said that Hollywood Forever Cemetery Sings was a "serious contender for song of the year".